ghc-proposals/ghc-proposals/proposals/0000-no-toplevel-field-selectors.rst

 Proposed Change Specification
 -----------------------------

-Record definition no longer defines toplevel selector functions when the ``NoFieldSelectors`` extension is enabled.
-The default is ``FieldSelectors``, which implies the current behavior, that selector functions are being generated.
+This proposal introduces a new extension ``FieldSelectors`` that controls the generation of record field selector functions.
+The extension is enabled by default to match the current behavior, but may be disabled per-module with the ``NoFieldSelectors`` language pragma.

 Record construction/update syntax and pattern matching will work as before, the disambiguation handled by ``DuplicateRecordFields``.
 The necessary selectors